DouglasWWolf/smartlynq_static_ip/README.md

 (1) Download this repository.

 (2) Make *absolutely certain* that only one JTAG programmer is plugged into your computer!
+Failure to ensure that only one JTAG programmer is plugged in is likely to brick a SmartLynq!

 (3) Plug in a SmartLynq JTAG programmer via USB.
 It should show an IP address on the top line of the screen.
 If it doesn't, unplug the USB interface, and plug it back in.
 It may take several tries before the SmartLynq shows an IP address.